-OTHER TIPS
+OTHER TIPS:

-- Pack the contents of your kit in an easy-to-carry bag or a case on wheels. - Store your kit in a place that is easy to reach and ensure that everyone in your family knows where it is. - Your kit does not have to be built overnight.
+- Your kit does not have to be built overnight.
 Spread your shopping over a few weeks.
-Purchase a few items every time you go to the store. - Your water supply is meant to cover what you would drink as well as what you might need for food preparation, hygiene and dishwashing. - Check and refresh your kit twice a year.
-Check all expiry dates and replace food and water with a fresh supply.
-Check batteries and replace as needed. - Keep your cell phones and mobile devices fully charged.
+Purchase a few items every time you go to the store. - Your water supply is meant to cover what you would drink as well as what you might need for food preparation, hygiene and dishwashing. - Keep your cell phones and mobile devices fully charged.